stakater/grafana-cloud-ansible-operator/README.md

 *Direct Grafana On Call Setup:*
 Upon identifying the GCO CR, described in the next section, the operator proceeds with the Grafana OnCall setup by interacting with Grafana Cloud's API.
-It establishes the necessary integrations and secures essential details, including the AlertManager HTTP URL.
+It establishes the necessary integrations and secures essential details, including the Alertmanager HTTP URL.

 *In-Cluster Configuration Management:*
-The operator directly applies configuration changes within the cluster, bypassing the need for Syncsets.
+The operator directly applies configuration changes within the cluster, bypassing the need for `Syncsets`.
-It ensures the AlertManager's alert forwarding settings are correctly configured for seamless communication with Grafana On Call.
+It ensures the Alertmanager's alert forwarding settings are correctly configured for seamless communication with Grafana On Call.

 *Local Secret Management:*
-Managing the alertmanager-main-generated secret locally, the operator updates its configurations.
+Managing the `alertmanager-main-generated` secret locally, the operator updates its configurations.
-This update enables the AlertManager within the standalone cluster to route alerts effectively to Grafana On Call, completing the integration process.
+This update enables the Alertmanager within the standalone cluster to route alerts effectively to Grafana On Call, completing the integration process.

 ### Prerequisites